raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

       There are N micro-services.
 One of them gets a new version.
 But, the HPA for those pods are set wrong.
 Container keep crashing.
 This causes cascading failures for many other micro-services.
       Solution: Fix the HPA settings and add circuit-breakers in the consuming micro-services.

+To solve this issue, you can take the following steps:

+Check the network configuration: Verify that the network configuration is correct and all the network components such as load balancers, routers, switches, and firewalls are properly configured.

+Check the Kubernetes components: Check the status of Kubernetes components such as kube-apiserver, kube-controller-manager, kube-scheduler, and kubelet.
+Verify that all components are running and healthy.

+Check the nodes: Check the status of nodes in the cluster.
+Verify that all nodes are running and healthy.

+Check the pods: Check the status of pods running on the nodes.
+Verify that all pods are running and healthy.

+Check the network policies: Verify that the network policies are properly configured to allow traffic flow between the components and services.

+Check the container logs: Check the container logs to identify any network-related issues or errors.

+Use troubleshooting tools: Use Kubernetes troubleshooting tools such as kubectl, kube-proxy, and kube-dns to diagnose and resolve the issue.

+Implement network redundancy: Implement network redundancy by using multiple load balancers, routers, switches, and firewalls to ensure high availability of the Kubernetes cluster.

+By taking these steps, you can solve a network outage or network partition issue in a production Kubernetes cluster.
+However, it's important to regularly review and update the network configuration and components to prevent such issues from occurring in the first place.

 ## .